 8 gms Salt

 - Cover and set it aside till it becomes active and bubbles form well.
-Sourdough starters usually rise in volume but that is not mandatory for it to be active and ready to use.
-If it is as bubbly as in the picture below, it is ready to use.
+Sourdough starters usually rise to double in volume but that is not mandatory.
+If it is bubbly and alive it can be used to bake bread.

-- Mix the flour and water in a bowl ensuring no dry flour remains.
-Do not knead only mix the 2 ingredients.
-Cover and set aside for 5-6 hours at 23C temperature.
+- Autolyse -Mix the 225gms flour and 135gms water in a bowl.
+Do not knead.
+Only mix them ensuring no dry flour remains.
+Cover and set aside for 5-6 hours if the temperature is between 23C-28C.
 If the weather is warmer then set aside for 3-4 hours.
+If the weather is cooler then set it overnight.

-- As seen in the picture above the water and flour mixture has attained good extensibility in 6 hours.
+- As seen in the picture above the water and flour mixture has attained good extensibility after the autolyse.

 - Add the starter and salt to the flour mixture and knead them into the dough.

-- In the first 2 hours, perform 4 sets of stretch and fold to the dough at 30 minute intervals.
+- Perform 4 sets of stretch and fold to the dough at 30 minute intervals.
+So the total time taken will be 2 hours.

 - When you stretch be careful to not tear the dough.
 Stretch gently only till you feel resistance and then fold it on top of the rest of the dough.